helmedeiros/blog/content/en/posts/2025-03-10-dotfiles-check-updates.md

 ---
-title: 'Check-Updates: Keeping My Machine Honest'
+title: "Check-Updates: Keeping My Machine Honest"
 author: helio
 layout: post
 date: 2025-03-10 12:00:00+00:00
 categories:
   - Technology
   - Architecture
 tags:
   - dotfiles
   - maintenance
   - automation
   - homebrew
   - developer-hygiene
   - shell-scripts
   - updates
   - environment-management
-subtitle: Software development concepts and practices
+subtitle: Build a simple script that gives you daily visibility into what needs updating—without the surprises of auto-updates
 ---

 ## A Healthy Machine is a Productive One